Car Seat and Passenger Safety

 Use the car seat at all times while out driving.
 Never try holding your child in your arms.
 During rapid braking at just thirty miles per hour, a ten-pound baby in your arms will seem to weigh more than two hundred pounds and you won’t be able to hold on.
 Using a properly sized, installed, and adjusted car seat every time you take your child for a ride is certainly your best bet.

 Please note that according to the American Academy of Pediatrics, bulky clothing, including winter coats and snowsuits, can compress in a crash and lead to increased risk of injury.
 They recommend to dress your baby in thinner layers and tuck a coat or a blanket around him over the buckled harness straps if needed.
 The reason is that the harness may appear to be tight when in reality it is looser because there is too much space between a puffy or bulky coat and the baby.

 Which brand or make of car seats is the best?

 There really is no one seat that is the best or safest.
 The best car seat is the one that fits your baby’s size and weight, and can be correctly installed in your car.
 So it would be important to try before you buy.
 If possible, put your child in it to see if it is the proper size and make sure it fits into your car.
 It is important to know that an improperly installed or an unsafe car seat can result in severe injury in case of an accident.
-For more specific information, visit the American Academy of Pediatrics article on “Car Seats: Information for Families for 2014”.
+For more specific information, visit the American Academy of Pediatrics article on “Car Seats: Information for Families”.